We’ve come a long way since 2013.

-It’ll be similar to the way we handle sales tax.
+It’s similar to the way we handle sales tax.
 You submit your VAT ID to us and after we’ve verified it, we won’t charge you VAT, but you’ll be responsible for collecting it from your customers.
-Unlike sales tax, VAT will be calculated based on Printful’s product prices, not the end retail price.
+Unlike sales tax, VAT is calculated based on Printful’s product prices, not the end retail price.

 Read more about VAT in our FAQs.

 4. Can I choose which orders go to the US and which go to Europe?